ringohoffman/ringohoffman.github.io/01-python-a-strongly-dynamically-duck-typed-interpreted-language/index.md

 Similar to `abc.ABC`, subclasses of `collections.abc` classes are nominally typed, which limits their usefulness for static typing.

 [`typing.Protocol`](https://docs.python.org/3/library/typing.html#typing.Protocol) provides a way to define **custom** structural types in Python.
-Any class that defines the same attributes and methods as a `Protocol` is considered to be a static subtype of that `Protocol`:
+Any class that defines the same attributes and methods as a `Protocol` is considered to be a subtype of that `Protocol`:

 ```python
 from typing import Protocol